Chipdelmal/labCheatSheets/pypi.md

 # Pypi

-To update the package at Pypi, change the version number in **setup.py** and run the following:
+To update the package at Pypi, change the version number in **setup.py** and run:

 ```bash
 python3 setup.py sdist bdist_wheel